Benemrxr/project-ds4pp-eth2025/data/README.md

 ## ⚠️ Notes

-- The sentiment and topic share files are generated artifacts — should be reproducible from the notebooks. (will do this for the final version)
+- The sentiment and topic share files are generated artifacts — should be reproducible from the notebooks.